Nafis71/DoctorBabu/README.md

 + Chat module for doctor and patient for continuous engagement without any cost
 ---
 # Tech Stack-
+Doctor Babu is exclusively available on Android.
+It is written in **Android Native**.
 - __[Java](https://nodeca.github.io/pica/demo/)__ - Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.